mprpic/nil.bz/app/blog_posts/20160215_Generating-DH-primes-with-limited-resources.md

 [Install]
 WantedBy=multi-user.target</code></pre>

-Another advantage of this setup is that we can run the script as a service, without having to use `screen` or other solutions that allow you to run jobs in the background.
+Another advantage of using `systemd` service files is that we can run the script as a service, without having to use `screen` or other solutions that allow you to run jobs in the background.

 When we start the service above, `top` starts reporting these values: